Survey Weighting in Python: Adjustment and Calibration Methods

 The core idea of nonresponse adjustment is to redistribute the survey weights of eligible non-respondents to eligible respondents within defined adjustment classes.

-The svy library classifies records into four response categories:
+svy classifies records into four response categories:

 Code